 System validation layer

-Verified Measurement Data
+Verified System Data

 Example Pilot Outcome (Initial Observation)